jhucsf/fall2020/assign/assign02.md

 **Acknowledgment:** The idea for this assignment comes from the [Fall 2018 HW5](https://www.cs.jhu.edu/~phf/2018/fall/cs229/simple-x86_64.html) developed by Peter Froehlich.

-This assignment is **all** about hacking **native** [x86\_64](https://en.wikipedia.org/wiki/X86-64) assembly code.
-For obvious reasons, **you’ll need a *64-bit* Lubuntu 18.04 LTS reference system;** you cannot do this assignment on a 32-bit install.(Note that the ugrad machines should work, but testing on an Ubuntu 18.04-derived system or virtual machine is recommended since it matches what the autograder will be using.)

-This is a challenging assignment.
-Don’t wait until the last minute to start it!
-As usual, ask questions using Piazza, come to office hours, etc.

 ## Submission Part 1
 **Due date 1:** Wednesday, September 23, 2020 @ 11pm